UnrealisticDev/Unrealistic/src/content/uspecifiers/testunrealspecifier.md

+---
+title: "TestUnrealSpecifier"
+snippet: "A cool snippet"
+---

 The `BlueprintType` specifier is the specifier that you will likely use most when working with UStructs.
 It *exposes* a struct to Blueprints and to general use within the Editor.
 For example, with this specifier, a struct can be added as a variable to a Blueprint.

 The Blueprint graph context menu will also provide you options to *make* or *break* the struct.